 Tokyo Midtown holds a cherry blossom festival each year with some events indoors and stores selling cherry tree goods.
 The bridge at the back of the commercial complex provides a great view of the cherry trees along the road, and the Roppongi Terrace restaurant which overlooks it all is a popular draw.

 Ueno Park has long been a favourite hanami spot in Tokyo.
 There are about 800 cherry trees in the parks ground many arrive early to get a picnicking spot under the trees.
 Obviously there are the additional year-round draws of some of Tokyo’s best museums, but unlike Yoyogi Park there are no wide open spaces where you can spread out a ground sheet and relax.
 Moreover, the metal barricades kind of detract from the scene.
+See here for more details.

 While a cemetery might not seem like the place you want to go to enjoy the cherry blossoms, Aoyama Cemetery is a big draw.
 The over 300 trees line the road running through the cemetery almost covering the sky overhead.

-One of the most popular spots for hanami due to its vast open spaces and the fact that you are allowed to bring alcohol into the park and picnic.
+Yoyogi Park is one of the most popular spots for hanami due to its vast open spaces and the fact that you are allowed to bring alcohol into the park and picnic.
 You’ll need to get there early to get a good spot under or near the trees, and please be sure leave your spot clean and tidy afterwards.

 As in autumn, Rikugien illuminates the cherry blossoms and extends the garden’s opening hours from late March until early April.
 While there are far fewer cherry blossoms that other spots, there is the stunning Shidare-Zakura, the branches of which flow majestically to the ground.
 See here for more details about the light-up.